 If your kitchen is too small for a dining set, think about adding a small island or a rolling cart for additional storage.
 Or replace your kitchen table with a larger island with stools to have both storage and seating.

-Storing things in plain sight really helps maximize every inch of storage space while also being functional!
+Storing things in plain sight really helps maximize every inch of kitchen storage space while also being functional and decorative!

 This post may contain affiliate links, you can read my full disclosure here.